SoftwareAG/c8y-docs/content/apama/actions-bundle/utility-functions.md

 ### inMaintenanceMode

-The Util.inMaintenanceMode() function is a fast way to check if the device is currently in maintenance mode.
-It takes a ManagedObject as a parameter and returns a boolean which is true if the device is in maintenance mode.
+The `Util.inMaintenanceMode()` function is a fast way to check if the device is currently in maintenance mode.
+It takes a managed object as a parameter and returns a boolean which is true if the device is in maintenance mode.

 Example: